Site Inspections

 Reasons for a Site Inspection

-• Water Supply Wells - If there are water supply wells on a property, or nearby, whether in use or not, it is EXTREMELY important to check for the presence of tanks and soil contamination.
-State regulations will normally require the removal of a tank and the excavation of contaminated soils.
-Alternatively, relocation of the well or connection to city water, if available, will be required.
+- Water Supply Wells - If there are water supply wells on the property, or nearby, whether in use or not, it is EXTREMELY important to check for the presence of tanks and soil contamination.
+State regulations will normally require the removal of a tank and the excavation of contaminated soil.
+If soil contamination cannot be removed, abandonment of the well(s) may be required, and either a new water supply well will be required or the property will have to be connected to city water if available.
 This is expensive.

-• Realtors - Guard against legal liability issues related to required disclosures, and to provide clients with high quality service and financial protection.
+- Realtors - Guard against legal liability issues related to required disclosures, and to provide clients with high quality service and financial protection.

 What to Expect (in common situations)